smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 1.2
 The `lockScreenDismissalWarning` text must be pulled from the `textBody` field of the appropriate consumer-friendly message (corresponding to the active UI language), all other fields will be ignored.

+1.3
+The language of `lockScreenDismissalWarning` text should correspond to the active UI language (RegisterAppInterface`hmiDisplayLanguageDesired`).

+1.4
+In case active UI language is different from "EN_US", `lockScreenDismissalWarning` text will be diplayed in default "EN_US".
+_Note: it is OEM responsibility to provide message translations._

 ### 2. HMI_API

 ```